novasearch/wiki.novasearch.org/wiki/Software_Libraries.md

 **Step 1: Add Anaconda to your home init**

-Once you first login into your area, you should load the one of the Anaconda instalations available on the cluster and configure your bash initialization script:
+Once you first login into your account, you must load one of the Anaconda instalations available on the cluster and configure your bash initialization script:

     $ module load anaconda3/20XX.XX
     $ conda init bash

-where XX refers to the latest version installed on the cluster.
+where XX refers to the version that you select from list available versions on the cluster.
 Then, you just need to restart your bash shell.

 Conda Environments
 ------------